DeeruReddy/futurense-internship/README.md

 4. Armstrong Number: An Armstrong number is a special kind of number in math.
 It's a number that equals the sum of its digits, each raised to a power.

+5. Fibonacci numbers: The sequence follows the rule that each number is equal to the sum of the preceding two numbers.